danielmrhodes/JANUS/README.md

 ...\
 theta<sub>K</sub> P<sub>0</sub>(theta<sub>K</sub>) P<sub>1</sub>(theta<sub>K</sub>) ...
 P<sub>N</sub>(theta<sub>K</sub>)

 Here theta<sub>k</sub> is the center-of-mass frame scattering angle in rads.
 P<sub>i</sub>(theta<sub>k</sub>) is the excitation probability of i-th state for the k-th scattering angle.
 Scattering angles msut be entered smallest to largest.
 The state indices are defined in the level scheme file.
-Note that the ground state probabilities must be included here (index 0).
+Note that the ground state probabilities (index 0) must be included here.
 An example probabilities file is in the Examples/Probabilities folder.